RayyanHameed/MTH4000/README.md

 # MTH4000
-# This will contain code for hte MTH400 python module
+# This will contain code for the MTH400 python module